-The disputed domain name was registered and is used in bad faith.
+The disputed domain name <CORPORATE-MI-INTESASANPAOLO.COM> was registered and is used in bad faith.

-The Complainant's trademarks "INTESA SANPAOLO" and "GRUPPO INTESA SANPAOLO" are distinctive and well-known all around the world.
+The Complainant's trademarks "INTESA SANPAOLO" and "INTESA" are distinctive and well known all around the world.
 The fact that the Respondent has registered a domain name that is confusingly similar to them indicates that the Respondent had knowledge of the Complainant's trademark at the time of registration of the disputed domain name.
-In addition, if the Respondent had carried even a basic Google search in respect of the wordings "INTESA SANPAOLO" and "GRUPPO INTESA SANPAOLO", the same would have yielded obvious references to the Complainant.
-The Complainant submited an extract of a Google search in support of its allegation.
+In addition, if the Respondent had carried even a basic Google search in respect of the wordings "INTESA SANPAOLO" and "INTESA", the same would have yielded obvious references to the Complainant.
+The Complainant submits, as annex to the complaint, an extract of a Google search in support of its allegation.
 This raises a clear inference of knowledge of the Complainant's trademark on the part of the Respondent.
-Therefore, it is more than likely that the disputed domain name would not have been registered if it were not for Complainant's trademark.
-This is a clear evidence of registration of a domain name in bad faith.
+Therefore, it is more than likely that the domain name at issue would not have been registered if it were not for Complainant's trademark.
+This is clear evidence of registration of the domain name in bad faith.

-In addition, the disputed domain name is not used for any bone fide offerings.
-More particularly, there are present circumstances indicating that the Respondent has registered or acquired the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring the disputed domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the domain name (par.
+In addition, the disputed domain name is not used for any bona fide offerings.
+More particularly, there are present circumstances indicating that the Respondent has registered or acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of Complainant, for valuable consideration in excess of the Respondent's documented out-of-pocket costs directly related to the domain name (par.
 4(b)(i) of the Policy).

-The disputed domain name is not used for any bone fide offerings, even if it is not connected to any website, by now.
+The disputed domain name is not used for any bona fide offerings, even if it is connected to a web site without particular active contents, by now.
 In fact, countless UDRP decisions confirmed that the passive holding of a domain name with knowledge that the domain name infringes another party's trademark rights is evidence of bad faith registration and use (see, in this regard, Telstra Corporation Limited v.
-Nuclear Marshmallows, WIPO Case No. D2000-0003, enclosed as Annex E, and also the panels' consensus view on this point, as reflected in the "WIPO Overview of WIPO Views on Selected UDRP Questions" at paragraph 3.2.).
+Nuclear Marshmallows, WIPO Case No. D2000-0003, and also the panels' consensus view on this point, as reflected in the "WIPO Overview of WIPO Views on Selected UDRP Questions" at paragraph 3.2.).

-In particular, the consensus view of WIPO UDRP panelists is that passive holding of a domain name may, in appropriate circumstances, be consistent with a finding of bad faith.
+In particular, the consensus view of WIPO UDRP panellists is that passive holding of a disputed domain name may, in appropriate circumstances, be consistent with a finding of bad faith.
 However, panels have tended to make such findings in circumstances in which, for example, a complainant's mark is well-known, and there is no conceivable use that could be made of the domain name that would not amount to an infringement of the complainant's trade mark rights.

-As regards to the first aspect, the Complainant has already extensively proved the renowned of its trademarks.
 For what concern the second circumstance, it must be underlined that it is objectively not possible to understand what kind of use the Respondent could make with a domain name which does exactly correspond to the Complainant's trademarks and that results so similar to the Complainant's domain names currently used by the latter to provide online banking services for enterprises.